 Are there any recent court decisions in your country concerning the choice of law applicable to an arbitration agreement where no such law has been specified by the Parties?

 In X & Anor v ZPRC & Anor HKCFI 631, Mimmie Chan J held that the governing law of the arbitration agreement is a question of construction, a matter of interpretation of the relevant clauses of the underlying contract, and of the arbitration agreement.
 The governing law of the underlying contract, and the law with the closest and most real connection with the agreement to arbitrate, such as the chosen seat of the arbitration, are all matters to be taken into consideration in the process of construing and interpreting the parties’ agreements (¶24).

 How is the law applicable to the substance determined?
 Is there a specific set of choice of law rules in your country?

-For contractual disputes, the law applicable to the substance is the governing law of the contract as agreed by the parties.
-If the contract does not state its governing law, the tribunal will determine this issue in accordance with the Hong Kong rules on private international law.
+For contractual disputes, according to Section 64 of the Ordinance, the law applicable to the substance is the governing law of the contract as agreed by the parties.
+If the contract does not state its governing law, the tribunal will determine this issue in accordance with the applicable rules on conflict of laws.

 Have the courts in your country applied the UNIDROIT or any other transnational principles as the substantive law?
 If so, in what circumstances have such principles been applied?